Noituri/ZFetch/README.md

 # ZFetch (W.I.P.)
 > Do not use it.
-It does not work
+It does not work.

 ## What is it?
 It's next neofetch/screenfetch-like program that nobody needs.